 Thycotic Secret Server

-Thycotic is a recognized by both Gartner and Forrester as a market leader in privileged access management.
-Their Secret Service PA solution ensures complete protection though a strong set of security features, from endpoint discovery to password management.
-Secret Service is available in the cloud or on-prem, giving it the flexibility to secure all enterprises, no matter their state of cloud transition.
+Thycotic, currently merging with Centrify, is a recognized by both Gartner and Forrester as a market leader in privileged access management.
+Their Secret Server PA solution ensures complete protection though a strong set of security features, from endpoint discovery to password management.
+Secret Server is available in the cloud or on-prem, giving it the flexibility to secure all enterprises, no matter their state of cloud transition.

 Secret Server stores all privileged credentials in an encrypted, centralized vault that users can only access via a two-factor authentication process.
 Once verified, users can only view the passwords they need to be able to do their job.
 From a centralized management portal, admins can provision and deprovision privileges for just-in-time access, as well as configure policies for password complexity and credential rotation.
 This eliminates weak and static passwords, reducing the risk of password theft.
 Admins can also set up a custom workflow to delegate access requests, including for third parties.
 Powerful session recording capabilities enable organizations to monitor privileged activities, both to ensure compliance and to detect the source of any fraudulent or suspicious activity.